ccallawa/alyvix_doc/test_case_building/designer_strings.rst

 .. rubric:: Grouping with Regular Expressions

-More complex regular expressions can be used to select groups of subexpressions (like |python-regex-grouping|) within the scraped text.
+More complex regular expressions can be used to select groups of subexpressions (see the :iconlink:`ext|Python Regular Expression library|https://docs.python.org/3.7/library/re.html`) within the scraped text.
 These subexpressions can then be embedded within a new string template (even changing their relative order) by using the numbers of their original positions as follows:

 .. code-block::
    :class: short-code-block